AnggaR96s/Reforestation/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## I wanted to be a tailor but I didn't suit the job